Hermes Agent

 Hermes Agent Slack Integration

-Connect Hermes Agent to Slack for channel-scoped AI assistance, app mentions, thread replies, workflow alerts, and team handoffs without giving the bot broad workspace access.
+Connect Hermes Agent to Slack for channel-scoped AI help, app mentions, thread replies, and team handoffs without broad workspace access.

 Quick answer